IAmMoltony/savefiles/README.md

 the `backup.py` script, the icon and working directory to point to your copy of the repository.

+## Automatic backup

+Backups of games can be run automatically.

+### Setting it up

+1. Copy `autobackup_credentials_EXAMPLE.json` as `autobackup_credentiials.json`.
+1. Add your email credentials.
+1. That's literally it

+### Usage

+Run the `autobackup.py` script, it'll take care of everything.

 ## Supported games

 - Minecraft (`Minecraft`)